 Section 5.8.3 of the Final Judgment requires that the preparation of an Annual Report by June 30 of each year.
 The BMC retained Cleath Harris Geologists (CHG) to prepare the second Annual Report for calendar year 2017.
-The draft work product prepared by CHG is attached, and a staff summary will be provided at the meeting.
-Please note that the development of an upper aquifer metric is not currently addressed in the draft.
-This issue will be discussed in concept during the May BMC meeting, but will be addressed by staff in writing prior to the consideration of the final 2017 Annual Report.
-A brief special meeting may be necessary in late June to adopt the report.
+The draft work product prepared by CHG was provided in the May 2018 meeting, and comments and suggestions were received from the Committee and the purveyors.
+The final draft is attached for Committee review.
+Please note that the development of an upper aquifer monitoring tool has been provided and will be covered by staff in the meeting (Section 7.5.4).
+Chapter 10 and the Executive Summary have also been updated.